Information on this page

 Mortgage payment problems

-I'm worried about mortgage arrears.
-What should I do?
+I'm worried about paying my mortgage.
+What can I do?

-Check if you have insurance that will cover your mortgage payments instead.
+Check if you have insurance that will cover your mortgage payments.
 For example, mortgage payment protection insurance or through your current account.

 Read our guide on how to deal with mortgage arrears.